bmitc/the-ray-tracer-challenge-python/README.md

 ### Mypy

-Mypy is configured in `pyproject.toml`.
+Mypy is configured in `pyproject.toml` to run in strict mode.

 ```
 poetry run mypy ray_tracer_challenge